C-HBZ/Nova-TorBox-RSS/REQUIREMENT.md

 - Audio tracks
 - Torrent metadata

-The Comet addon manifest is **NOT** a content source and must never be used for stream discovery.

 ## 3. Content Scope
 - Focus on recent releases, ideally within the last 24 months.
 - Prioritise new movie releases and newly launched or currently active TV series.